 11. Road to Victory

 And that’s it.
-There’s, of course, more controls schemes out there.
-This guide doesn’t even begin to dive into the tag team control schemes.
-However, i’s more than enough to get you ready for 100 percent matches.
+There’s, of course, more control schemes out there.
+This guide doesn’t even begin to dive into the tag team controls.
+However, it should be more than enough to get you ready for 100 percent matches.

 Want to talk sports and/or games with the fastest growing community in gaming?
 Join the conversation by registering at the official Sports Gamers Online Forums, and check out our Twitter and Facebook pages as well as our growing YouTube Channel!